-Is there anything else you want say about the film?
+Is there anything else you want to say about the film?

-Michael: The ultimate message is that by watching this film, and I hope we did our job, you’re going to see a man that struggled just like you and I, but he got back up everyday.
+Michael: The ultimate message is that by watching this film, and I hope we did our job, you’re going to see a man that struggled just like you and me, but he got back up every day.
 It doesn’t matter what color your skin is, the universal message you get from watching this movie is that you can achieve anything you set your mind to.
 Dr. King did and he was just a normal guy.

 I AM MLK Jr. is playing in cinemas across the country.
 If you didn’t get to watch it on April 4th, we highly recommend seeing it!
 You can purchase tickets here.